Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 ## Known Problems

+### Can't open /dev/fysetc-spider

 If V-CoreOS complains that it can't open "/dev/fysetc-spider" run the following command on your Pi:

 	sudo ln -s /home/pi/klipper_config/config/boards/fysetc-spider/*.rules /etc/udev/rules.d/

 Then disconnect the USB cable, reconnect it and /dev/fysetc-spider should exist.
 You only need to do this once.

+### Undervoltage errors

+If you are using the Fysetc TMC2209 step-sticks and performance mode; turn off stealthchop for the X & Y motors to avoid random Undervoltage errors.

+Add this to the "### USER OVERRIDES" section of printer.cfg:

+	[tmc2209 stepper_x]
+	stealthchop_threshold: 0

+	[tmc2209 stepper_y]
+	stealthchop_threshold: 0